svc333/overview/glossary/glossary.md

 A region that consists of data centers that are located within one zone, See also [zone](/docs/overview?topic=overview-glossary#x2070723).

+### smart contract
+{: #x8888420}

+A set of business terms that are embedded into a blockchain and executed with transactions.
+A smart contract can also include a digital representation of a set of business rules and defines conditions under which transfers occur.
+A smart contract is implemented using chaincode.

 ### software as a service (SaaS)
 {: #x4585386}

 A model of software deployment whereby software including business processes, enterprise applications, and collaboration tools, are provided as a service to customers through the cloud.

+### SOLO
+{: #x9825888}

+A consensus plugin implementation for Hyperledger Fabric that results in a single ordering service node in the blockchain network.

 ### SOR
 {: #x2214822}